habitat-sh/on-prem-builder/docs-chef-io/content/packages/bootstrap_core_packages.md

 ## Enable native package support

-A couple of the new LTS supported packages include `native` packages.
-In order for an on-prem builder instance to host LTS packages, that builder instance must be configured to allow native package support.
-This is done by enabling the `nativepackages` feature and specifying `core` as an allowed native package origin.
-To do this, an on-prem builder's `/hab/user/builder-api/config/user.toml` file should be edited so that the `[api]` section looks as follows:
+Some new LTS-supported packages include `native` packages.
+To host LTS packages, you must configure your on-prem Builder instance to allow native package support.
+Enable the `nativepackages` feature and specify `core` as an allowed native package origin.
+Edit your on-prem Builder's `/hab/user/builder-api/config/user.toml` file so the `[api]` section looks like this:

 ```toml
 [api]